-McDan convicted for contempt over disputed land; fined Gh¢40,000
+McDan convicted for contempt over disputed land; fined GH¢40,000

 Daniel McKorley affectionately called McDan was found guilty after the court held that he had deliberately disobeyed orders of the High Court over a disputed parcel of lands at East Legon.

-The High Court (General Jurisdiction) presided over Justice Kweku Tawiah Ackaah-Boafo, a Justice of the Court of Appeal sitting as an additional High Court Judge imposed a fine of GHc40,000 on him.
+The High Court (General Jurisdiction) presided over Justice Kweku Tawiah Ackaah-Boafo, a Justice of the Court of Appeal sitting as an additional High Court Judge imposed a fine of GH¢40,000 on him.

-The court said GHc15,000 out of that fine should be given to the applicant in the matter.
+The court said GH¢15,000 out of that fine should be given to the applicant in the matter.

 On May 20, last year, the Applicant, Al-Hassan Iddisah filed a contempt application to vindicate the law and its sanctions following the respondent’s forcibly taking over land in dispute.